Neptilo/clemanglaise/doc/android.md

 Finally, click *OK*.

 ### Configuring Your Development Host
-Run `sudo apt install libstdc++6:i386 libgcc1:i386 zlib1g:i386 libncurses5:i386`

-If you want to run the emulator, the following dependencies are also necessary:

-`sudo apt install libsdl1.2debian:i386`

 #### Qt Creator IDE
-Launch Qt Creator and select *Tools > Options > Devices > Android* to add the JDK, Android NDK and SDK paths.
+Launch Qt Creator and select *Tools > Options > Devices > Android* to add the JDK and SDK paths.

 **E.g:**
 * **JDK location:** `/usr/lib/jvm/java-8-openjdk-amd64`
 * **Android SDK location:** `~/Android/Sdk`

-* **Android NDK location:** `~/Android/android-ndk-r21`
+Install OpenSSL and any missing SDK tools as prompted by Qt Creator

 Now in the Projects tab, you should see an Android kit.